 You’ll often see it stated that the Sun delivers 1000 watts per square meter, but that is on a square meter at the equator, at high noon, that is completely perpendicular to the incoming sunlight.
 This is an ideal situation that rarely actually exists.

 In our real world a standard one square meter solar panel cannot deliver more than 337 watts in full sunlight.
 The reason for this is that there are only so many electrons that can flow, and at a limited rate in silicon.
-We can get past this, with additional technology, which we’ll discuss shortly.
+Here is more about power output from panels.

 This limitation was first described in the Shockley-Queisser Limit, calculated in the early 1960s, which puts the theoretical maximum at 30% based on the number of electrons that can flow across a single silicon P-N junction in a normal (full) solar spectrum.
 This is boosted to 33.7% with a mirror surface behind the cells to maximise that available photon absorption.

 This fundamental rule guides solar cell design.
 In fact, it has taken since the 1800s when solar cells were first invented up until the present time to increase efficiency from 1% to about 23%.
 That is very slow progress.

 Which Solar Cells are Best?